1300 710 275

 Charging units vary in terms of power, brand, features, cable length, aesthetic presentation, and the way a client intends to use it.
 So when it comes to choosing a home charging unit most people feel overwhelmed and inundated with all the differences between them, for this reason it is imperative to take a moment and really think about, the indoor or outdoor setting it will be used (ease of access, the type of aesthetic look you like (tethered or untethered), which necessities and features you need from this charger, the importance of charging times to you, and if the possibility of making revenue off housemates interests you (if applicable to your living arrangement).

-Below are a few key questions to ask yourself as well as recommendations from us at EV Powerhouse to help guide you in the right direction.
+Below are a few key questions to ask yourself as well as recommendations from us at EV PowerHouse to help guide you in the right direction.

 Will it be in an indoor (garaged) or outdoor charging unit?